 When the foot is firmly planted bend the knee until your hamstring roughly makes a 90-degree angle with the calf.
 In this position, the rear leg should be extended with a slight bend of kink at the knee.

 To conclude the movement fire through the quadriceps of the lead leg and return back to the start position.

 Either repeat 10 to 12 reps on one leg, or alternate as you progress through the set.

-Do not slouch forward or back – like a line dancer your torso should remain in an upright position whilst performing the movement
+Don't slouch forward or back – like a line dancer your torso should remain in an upright position whilst performing the movement.

-Do not step short as this will result in extreme bending of the knee – no more than 90-degrees
+Don't step short as this will result in extreme bending of the knee – no more than 90 degrees.

-And do not tap the knee cap of the rear leg on the floor as you lunge forward; this is a common mistake and one to be avoided (this mistake is even made in the CrossFit tutorial video)
+Don't tap the knee cap of the rear leg on the floor as you lunge forward; this is a common mistake and one to be avoided.

 Muscles worked: when wall walking the muscles stimulated include the deltoids, triceps, rhomboids, abdominals and erector spinae.

-By performing this exercise you will develop multiple components of fitness such as muscular strength, muscular endurance, balance and coordination.
+Regularly performing handstand wall walks will develop multiple components of fitness.
+For example, wall walking increases functional strength, muscular endurance, balance and coordination.